Tana Adelana

-Christiana Nkemdilim Adelana (born 24 December 1984) popularly known as Tana Adelana, is a Nollywood actress, producer, model, TV presenter and an entrepreneur.
+Christiana Nkemdilim Adelana (born 24 December 1984), popularly known as Tana Adelana, is a Nigerian actress.
 She won the Best Supporting Actress Category of CITY People's Movie Awards 2017 and was the 2011 winner of the On Air personality of the year (TV) at the future Awards and the 2005 Grind Awards winner.
 She is of Igbo descent, her family name is Egbo.

 Early life

 Adelana was born into a traditional Catholic royal family in the 1980s.
 She is the last born in a family of ten.
 She attended Treasure Land Nursery and Primary School in Surulere for her primary education, and St. Francis Catholic Secondary School in Idimu, Lagos.
 She is an Igbo girl from Nara Unateze in Nkanu East LGA of Enugu State.
 Her father died in 2022.

 Education

 Tana graduated from the University of Lagos Nigeria where she obtained a B.Sc. in Urban and Regional Planning.
 Thereafter, she attained a diploma certificate in makeup and style from the makeup art school London (South African campus).
 She later attended the Metropolitan School of Business and Management United Kingdom and earned a special executive master's certificate in Leadership and Management from the Metropolitan.